Electron configuration: Notation

+Condensed

 For atoms with many electrons, this notation can become lengthy and so an abbreviated notation is used.
 The electron configuration can be visualized as the core electrons, equivalent to the noble gas of the preceding period, and the valence electrons: each element in a period differs only by the last few subshells.
 Phosphorus, for instance, is in the third period.
 It differs from the second-period neon, whose configuration is 1s^{2} 2s^{2} 2p^{6}, only by the presence of a third shell.
 The portion of its configuration that is equivalent to neon is abbreviated as [Ne], allowing the configuration of phosphorus to be written as [Ne] 3s^{2} 3p^{3} rather than writing out the details of the configuration of neon explicitly.
 This convention is useful as it is the electrons in the outermost shell that most determine the chemistry of the element.

+Condensed symbols have the following meanings: